carpentries-incubator/geospatial-python/episodes/05-access-data.md

 items.save_object("rhodes_sentinel-2.json")
 ```

 This creates a file in GeoJSON format, which we will reuse here and in the next episodes.
+Note that this does not contain the actual data.
+Note that this file contains the metadata of the files that meet out criteria.
+It does not include the data itself only their metadata.

 ## Access the assets